-We have audited the County of Chautauqua, New York's (the "County") compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the County's major federal programs for the year ended December 31, 2016.
+We have audited the County of Chautauqua, New York's (the "County") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the County's major federal programs for the year ended December 31, 2017.
 The County's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-The County's basic financial statements include the operations of the Chautauqua County Industrial Development Agency, the Chautauqua County Land Bank Corporation and the Chautauqua Tobacco Asset Securitization Corporation, which received \$1,473,400, \$-0- and \$-0- in federal awards, respectively, which are not included in the County's schedule of expenditures of federal awards during the year ended December 31, 2016.
-Our compliance audit, described below, did not include the operations of the Chautauqua County Industrial Development Agency, the Chautauqua County Land Bank Corporation, and the Chautauqua Tobacco Asset Securitization Corporation, because other auditors were engaged to perform such audits in accordance with the Uniform Guidance or OMB Circular A-133, as applicable.
+The County's basic financial statements include the operations of the Chautauqua County Industrial Development Agency, the Chautauqua County Land Bank Corporation and the Chautauqua Tobacco Asset Securitization Corporation, which received \$553,498, \$-0- and \$-0- in federal awards, respectively, which are not included in the County's schedule of expenditures of federal awards during the year ended December 31, 2017.
+Our compliance audit, described below, did not include the operations of the Chautauqua County Industrial Development Agency, the Chautauqua County Land Bank Corporation, and the Chautauqua Tobacco Asset Securitization Corporation, because other auditors were engaged to perform such audits in accordance with the Uniform Guidance.